simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 **ACKNOWLEDGEMENT:** I used Kate Anderson's [Kaggle report](https://www.kaggle.com/code/kander87/bellabeat-case-study-sheets-sql-data-studio) as reference for this data analysis.

-**ADDITIONAL DATA:** Links to google sheets are added at the source wherever mentioned and here is a link to [Looker Studio Dashboard](https://lookerstudio.google.com/reporting/92b9d0dd-d18f-43f9-ac39-369bc4b8eff6).
+**ADDITIONAL DATA:** Links to google sheets are added at the source wherever mentioned and here is a link to [Google Data Studio Dashboard](https://lookerstudio.google.com/reporting/92b9d0dd-d18f-43f9-ac39-369bc4b8eff6).